Writing an Autobiography

 Students are encouraged to talk to their parents and family members about their writing.
 They can discuss important events in their childhoods such as, the day they were born, learning to walk and talk, funny things they use to do, etc. After students complete their information gathering, they can work on their autobiographical timelines and scrapbooks.

-- Brainstorm a list of possible writing ideas/topics to provide focus for writing stories with more details.
+- Brainstorm a list of possible writing ideas and topics to provide focus for writing stories with more details.

 - Use worksheets and ten-minute sessions of directed writing for students having difficulty beginning their writing

 - Write first draft

 - Revise first drafts through peer conferences

 - Edit revised work through teacher conferences

 - Did students understand and follow the writing process?